 - Seeking reassurance from others

-These four subtypes have been consistently identified and replicated throughout studies.5,6 However, some studies recognize only 3 subtypes—contamination, harm, and symmetry.7 Some people may identify with one particular theme within a subtype, such as only having scrupulosity OCD within the forbidden thoughts subtype or having “just right” OCD which falls into the overarching group of perfection OCD.
+These four OCD subtypes have been consistently identified and replicated throughout studies.5,6 However, some studies recognize only three subtypes—contamination, harm, and symmetry.7 Some people may identify with one particular theme within a subtype, such as only having scrupulosity OCD within the forbidden thoughts subtype or having “just right” OCD, which falls into the overarching group of perfection OCD.

 What Causes OCD?

 Multiple factors have been studied as a potential cause for OCD.
-Genetics appear to play a role, particularly if you have a parent or sibling with OCD.4 Environmental factors, such as birth complications and exposure to traumatic events have been explored as risk factors for OCD.7 Neuroimaging has also observed differences in the brains of those with OCD.
+Genetics play a role in OCD development, particularly if someone has a parent or sibling with OCD.4 Environmental factors, such as birth complications and exposure to traumatic events have been explored as risk factors for OCD as well.7 Neuroimaging has also observed differences in the brains of those with OCD.

 Causes of OCD include: